bryanbharper/Philectrosophy_Net6/Server/public/blog.posts/cramped-and-aligned-brackets.md

       "Here Comes the Sun" ]
 ```

-As you can see, the _cramped_ style shoves the beginning and end members onto the same line as the beginning and end brackets, while _aligned_ offers us a bit more breathing room.
+As you can see, the _cramped_ style places the beginning and end members onto the same line as the beginning and end brackets, while _aligned_ offers us a bit more breathing room.

 In F#, _cramped_ is the standard bracket format style, and the default option of the most popular code formatter, [Fantomas](https://fsprojects.github.io/fantomas/).
 However, it's my view that cramped causes far more headaches than it provides benefits (the use of the word "cramped" suggests the F# community may feel the same way).
 So, in this post I'll argue that it's time to stretch out our code and bid farewell to those cramps!
 Let's jump in and take a closer look at how multiline bracket formatting styles can impact our F# code readability and maintainability.